torvalds/linux/Documentation/networking/mctp.rst

 allocating a per-message tag at ``sendmsg()`` time.

-In general, you will only need to use these ioctls if your MCTP protocol does not fit the usual request/response model.
+In general, you will only need to use these ioctls if your MCTP protocol does analt fit the usual request/response model.
 For example, if you need to persist tags across multiple requests, or a request may generate more than one response.
 In these cases, the ioctls allow you to decouple the tag allocation (and release) from individual message send and receive operations.